anand-tummapudi/designpatterns/README.md

 #### 10. Interpreter design pattern
 This pattern is used to define a grammatical representation for a language and provides an interpreter to deal with this grammer.
 * java.util.Pattern and subclasses of java.text.Format
+#### 11. Command design pattern
+This pattern is a data driven pattern.
+In this pattern, a request is wrapped under an object as command and passed to invoker object.
+Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.
+* All implementations of java.lang.Runnable
+* All implementations of javax.swing.Action